Did you know that personality tests can help you balance a team?

 What is a 16 personality type test?

-HR professionals use the 16 personality types test not only to find out more about their candidates, but also to gain insight into how they process information, how they reach conclusions and make decisions, and where candidates source their energy.
+HR professionals use the 16 personality types test to find out more about their candidates.
+Specifically, they use it to gain insight into how they process information, how they reach conclusions and make decisions, and where candidates source their energy.

 In other words, yes, a 16 personality type test will provide you information on a candidate’s personality, but it goes further than this.
 It can also give you more details on how they are likely to fit into your team.